 Extra Aged Care Workers Needed: 21,900

 Job Description: Education support workers assist teachers in the daily running of the classroom and provide support for students who require further attention.
-This role is ideal for someone who is looking flexible work or for someone who wants to gain practical work experience in teaching.
+This role is ideal for someone who is looking at flexible work or for someone who wants to gain practical work experience in teaching.

 6. Kitchen Hands